Live Aid: Criticisms and controversies

-Bob Dylan's performance generated controversy; while transitioning from "Ballad of Hollis Brown" to "When the Ship Comes In," he said: "I hope that some of the money ... maybe they can just take a little bit of it, maybe ... one or two million, maybe ... and use it, say, to pay the mortgages on some of the farms and, the farmers here, owe to the banks".
-He is often misquoted, as on the Farm Aid website, as saying: "Wouldn't it be great if we did something for our own farmers right here in America?".
-In his autobiography, Is That It? (published in 1986), Geldof was critical of the remark, saying "He displayed a complete lack of understanding of the issues raised by Live Aid. ...
+Bob Dylan's performance generated controversy.
+Prior to performing "When the Ship Comes In," he said: "I hope that some of the money that's raised for the people in Africa, maybe they can just take a little bit of it, maybe one or two million, maybe, and use it, say, to pay the mortgages on some of the farms that the farmers here owe to the banks."
+He is often misquoted, as on the Farm Aid website, as saying: "Wouldn't it be great if we did something for our own farmers right here in America?"
+In his autobiography, Is That It? (published in 1986), Geldof was critical of the remark, saying: "He displayed a complete lack of understanding of the issues raised by Live Aid. ...
 Live Aid was about people losing their lives.
 There is a radical difference between losing your livelihood and losing your life.
 It did instigate Farm Aid, which was a good thing in itself, but it was a crass, stupid, and nationalistic thing to say."
 Although Dylan's comments were criticised, his remark inspired fellow musicians Willie Nelson, Neil Young and John Mellencamp to organise the Farm Aid charity, which held its first concert in September 1985.
-The concert raised over $9 million for America's family farmers and became an annual event.
+The concert raised more than $9 million for America's family farmers and became an annual event.

 Geldof was not happy about the Hooters being added as the opening band in Philadelphia.
-He felt pressured into it by Graham and local promoter Larry Magid.
+He felt pressured into it by Bill Graham and local promoter Larry Magid.
 Magid, promoting the concert through Electric Factory Concerts, argued that the band was popular in Philadelphia; their first major label album Nervous Night had been released almost three months earlier and had been a hit.
 In an interview for Rolling Stone, Geldof asked: "Who the fuck are the Hooters?"
-Ironically, in December 2004, Geldof appeared on the bill with the Hooters in Germany as their opening act.
+In December 2004, Geldof appeared on a bill with the Hooters in Germany as their opening act.